lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 So, what can a sensible U.S. taxable investor, who wants avoid paying the exorbitant tax rates on <abbr>PFIC</abbr>s, do?

 He makes a <abbr title="Qualified Electing Fund">QEF</abbr> election, obviously.
 No, not really _obviously,_ unless you’re one of those unusual persons who devote years of their life to understanding the U.S. tax code.
-This election must be made
+This election must be made in the _first year_ that the U.S. taxable investor is deemed to be invested in a <abbr>PFIC</abbr>.
+If this is not done, the U.S. taxable investor may have to apply for a private letter ruling from the <abbr>IRS</abbr> to allow it to make a retrospective <abbr>QEF</abbr> election.

+Once a <abbr>QEF</abbr> election is made, the U.S. taxable investor must report in each fiscal year its pro rata share of the ordinary income and capital gains of the <abbr>PFIC</abbr>, and pay taxes on that amount regardless of whether the <abbr>PFIC</abbr> has made any distributions to the U.S. taxable investor.
+The benefit of this election, though, is that when the <abbr>PFIC</abbr> does make a distribution, such distribution is not subject to tax to the extent that it relates to amounts that the U.S. taxable investor has already paid taxes on.

+To make this election, though, the fund sponsor must ensure that any <abbr>PFIC</abbr>s that it invests in provides specified information on a “<abbr>PFIC</abbr> Annual Information Statement” to allow the U.S. taxable investors to calculate its share of the corporation’s ordinary earnings and net capital gains for the fiscal year.

 ## Foreign tax-exempt investors